-3.3 Electrochemical behavior of Hg (II) at bare and modified carbon paste electrode ${\bf E}$
+3.3 Electrochemical behavior of Hg (II) at bare and modified carbon paste electrode

-The electrocatalytic performance of carbon-based electrodes CPE, CPE/rGO, and CPE/rGO@Au were evaluated using Square-Wave Anodic Stripping Voltammetry (SWASV) in a 6.6 ppm Hg(II) solution, with a 0.1 M acetate buffer at pH 4.5.
-As shown in Figure 5, the peak current increased significantly with the CPE/rGO@Au (yellow curve) compared to CPE/rGO (grey curve) and CPE (blue curve), indicating that the Au nanoparticles strongly adsorb Hg(II).
+The electrocatalytic performance of CPE, CPE/rGO, and CPE/rGO@Au was evaluated using Square-Wave Anodic Stripping Voltammetry (SWASV) in a 6.6 ppm Hg(II) solution, with a 0.1 M acetate buffer at pH 4.5.
+As shown in the Figure 5, the peak current increased significantly with the CPE/rGO@Au (yellow curve) compared to CPE/rGO (grey curve) and CPE (blue curve), indicating that the Au nanoparticles strongly adsorb Hg(II).

 This enhancement can be attributed to the favorable physicochemical properties of Au nanoparticles, such as their effective catalytic activity, excellent conductivity, and large available surface area.